Works#2019

 Starbucks Reserve (R) Roastery Tokyo

 Starbucks Reserve(R) Roastery Tokyo, which combines coffee bean roasting capabilities, opened along the Meguro River in Nakameguro, Tokyo.
 This is the first Starbucks store to open in Japan and the fifth in the world.
 Each floor of the four-story store offers a different experience.
-Located in a vibrant and creative neighborhood, this charming concept design is inspired by the famous rows of cherry trees that line the Meguro River in full bloom.
+Located in a vibrant and creative neighborhood, this charming concept design is inspired by the famous cherry blossom trees that line the Meguro River in full bloom.
 The space concept design aims to blend with the natural beauty of various parts of Japan, and is symbolized by an expansive glass surface that extends to the ceiling and a warm wooden terrace seating area.
 In the center of the store, a 17-meter-high cascade stretches to the fourth floor, where coffee beans are stored in a cask covered with 121 hand-hammered copper plates.
 Pipes carrying coffee beans run around the cask and throughout the restaurant, while the main bar on the first floor offers a variety of coffee brewing methods, and the authentic artisan bread available at the Italian bakery Princi (R), the first of its kind in Japan, is another attraction.
 In the area with a large roasting machine, visitors can also enjoy communicating with baristas and roasters over the counter; the Tibana Bar on the second floor offers a unique tea experience and a taste of the traditional Japanese tea journey, while the Alibiamo Bar, the first of its kind in Japan on the third floor, offers mixology and Craft Cocktails on the 3rd floor, where you can immerse yourself in a world of mixology and craft cocktails.
 In addition, the AMU Inspiration Lounge on the top four floors will serve as a venue for casual talks about social issues, a community outreach center, and a coffee training facility.
 The store will be the first Starbucks Roastery in Tokyo to be built from the ground up with a local architect, and the store exterior will be a collaboration with Kengo Kuma, a leading Japanese architect. concept design The space is a fusion of Japanese nature and tradition with modern concept design architecture, creating a space where people can explore and enjoy the experience of coffee.
 Based on the concept of a roasting factory and seating area coexisting in the same space, we sought a dynamic and entertaining composition incorporating the roastery's symbolic "cask" and bean pressure pipes, as well as an odd combination of delicate and understated Japanese materials.
 Solution: The cask is surrounded by a cherry blossom petal motif inspired by the cherry trees along the Meguro River.
 The cask itself was concept design patterned in such a way that the eye is guided upward, like the steam rising from a cup of coffee.
-The furniture is also interiors decorated with traditional Japanese craftsmanship and material processing techniques, while adding a contemporary touch to create a new concept design like the copper cascade and origami ceiling motifs.
+The furniture is also interiors ・In addition to incorporating traditional Japanese craftsmanship and material processing techniques into the furniture, we have added a contemporary touch to create a new concept design like the copper cascade and origami ceiling motifs.
 We have created a space that will surprise, inspire, and engage visitors in the coffee experience.
 The first time you step into the shop, you will be overwhelmed by the overwhelming space.
 The fusion of Japanese nature and tradition with the modern concept design and the creation of each and every detail has been echoed by customers as one of the values of the immersive experience.
 In addition to the coffee and tea products, the entire world view of the building, which is surprising and exciting, is one of the main experiences of the Roastery Tokyo. <Our project members> 【interiors schematic design Cooperation, artwork concept design】 Eiji Kawasaki, Mai Takahashi 【working drawings】 Kyoko Aikawa, Yo Yamamoto, Yuki Yamaguchi, Junya Hagiwara 【 Production construction】 Ryohei Azechi, Jun Endo, Osamu Kojima 【 Project management, sales】 Seiji Yamaguchi, Yukako Ninomiya

 #Urban & Retail